 The Tseng College students

 Community members and students who have not been admitted to a CSUN degree program may take academic-credit classes at CSUN without formal admission to the university.
 The Tseng College administers the Open University program, which allows visiting students to take academic-credit classes in the fall and spring semesters.
 Students may take courses on a space-available basis if they receive instructor approval and meet course prerequisites.

 - Only nonmatriculated students (those who have not been admitted to a degree program) are eligible for the Open University program.

 - Ineligible students include matriculated students (those enrolled in a CSUN degree program), those under disciplinary suspension and students disqualified for the third time from CSUN.

-- Students with a registration hold on their CSUN record must clear the hold before registering through Open University, or the system will block registration.
+- Students with a registration hold on their CSUN record must clear the hold before registering through Open University, otherwise the system will block registration.

-- Courses with prerequisites are listed as such in the current University Catalog.
+- Courses with prerequisites are listed as such in the current CSUN catalog.
 Students must meet academic prerequisites before enrolling.

 How to apply

 - Find the courses you’d like to take in the CSUN schedule of classes by using the guest class search option.

 - At the first class meeting, request a permission number from the instructor.
 You must meet class perquisite and provide the instructor with a proof of completion of those prerequisites, such as an unofficial transcript, the day you request the permission number.